About getting data into Splunk Enterprise

 For information about configuring inputs, see "Configure your inputs" in Getting Data In.

 A Splunk Enterprise data repository is called an index.
 During indexing (or event processing), Splunk Enterprise processes the incoming data stream to enable fast search and analysis, storing the results in the index as events.

 Events are stored in the index as a group of files that fall into two categories:

 - Rawdata, which is the raw data in a compressed form.

 - Index files and some metadata files that point to the raw data.

-Splunk, by default, puts all user data into a single, preconfigured index.
+Splunk Enterprise, by default, puts all user data into a single, preconfigured index.
 It also uses several other indexes for internal purposes.
 You can add new indexes and manage existing ones to meet your data requirements.
-See "About managing indexes" in the Managing Indexers and Clusters manual.
+See "About managing indexes" in Managing Indexers and Clusters of Indexers.

 Now that you're more familiar with Splunk data inputs and indexes, see "Get the tutorial data into Splunk Enterprise."